Agriculture in North Korea: Agricultural history

 Agriculture in North Korea relies heavily on manual labor with few machines in sight.
-During harvest season, students are often drafted in from cities to help bring in the crops in time before the autumn rains.

 As industrialization progressed, the share of agriculture, forestry, and fisheries in the total national output declined from 63.5% and 31.4%, respectively, in 1945 and 1946, to a low of 26.8% in 1990.
 Their share in the labor force also declined from 57.6% in 1960 to 34.4% in 1989.

 In the 1990s, decreasing ability to carry out mechanized operations (including the pumping of water for irrigation), as well as lack of chemical inputs, was clearly contributing to reduced yields and increased harvesting and post-harvest losses.

 Incremental improvements in agricultural production have been made since the late 1990s, bringing North Korea close to self-sufficiency in staple foods by 2013.
 In particular rice yields have steadily improved, though yields on other crops have generally not improved.
 The production of protein foods remains inadequate.
 Access to chemical fertilizer has declined, but the use of compost and other organic fertilizer has been encouraged.